failsafe-lib/failsafe/README.md

 breaker.withSuccessThreshold(3, 5);
 ```

-And the breaker can be configured to recognize executions that exceed a certain [timeout] as failures:
+And the breaker can be configured to recognize executions that exceed a certain [breaker-timeout] as failures:

 ```java
 breaker.withTimeout(Duration.ofSeconds(10));